TME520/TiMiNoo-Arduboy/README.md

 ## How to play
 ### Starting the game
-Plug your TiMiNoo to a 5V Micro USB charger, a new game will start.
+Turn your Arduboy on in order to start a new game.
 There is no save feature, no scoring, no experience.
 Every run is a fresh beginning with new statistics.
 TiMiNoo cannot die.
 ### Understand what your TiMiNoo wants